typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 #### Dropping support for previously-supported versions

-Additionally, once a TypeScript version has been added to an addon’s list of supported versions, dropping it constitutes a breaking change.
-This is because it has the same kind of impact on users of the addon as dropping support for a version of Ember, Ember CLI, or Node: if the
+Additionally, once a TypeScript version has been added to an addon’s list of supported versions, dropping it constitutes a breaking change, because it has the same kind of impact on users of the addon as dropping support for a version of Ember, Ember CLI, or Node.

-In terms of impact on addon consumers, TypeScript support is similar to support for Ember, Ember CLI, or Node versions: dropping support for a previously-supported version is a *breaking change*.
 Whatever the reason for dropping a previously-supported TypeScript release, addons should publish a new major version.

 ### Tooling